 You should expect cramping (which may be severe) for about 6 hours, bleeding and passage of tissue.
 It is important that you are at home or somewhere safe and comfortable, and you should have 'nothing else to do' (including looking after children) for the whole day when you are having the miscarriage.

 Your consultant will guide you on how and when to take the tablets.
 Ideally, these tablets should be taken in the morning, allowing the medical abortion process to occur throughout the day.

 In about 95% of cases, medical abortion is a straightforward process and safely completes the pregnancy termination.

 Pain does not usually continue beyond 6 hours after the second step, though bleeding may continue for three weeks.

 11. Final Consultation - Follow up (Check-in) Call

 One week after your medical termination, we'll call you to follow up and ensure that all is well.

 Of course, if you experience any complications or are feeling unwell at all following the procedure, we encourage you to get in touch with us earlier.
-All follow-up appointments are bulk-billed, so no charge to you.
+There is a 1300 number on your medication box which is a 24 hr helpline for women going through the medical abortion process.
+All follow-up appointments, including those for complications, are bulk-billed, so no charge to you.

 12. At home (urinary) pregnacy test